jim-easterbrook/pywws/doc/html/_sources/guides/getstarted.txt

       pressure offset = 7.4

       [config]
-      day end hour = 21
+      day end hour = 9

-   For more detail on the configuration file options, see the weather_ini.html file in your pywws/doc/html directory.
+   For more detail on the configuration file options, see :doc:`../guides/weather_ini`.

 #.
 Process the raw data.